importnikhil/Web-Dev/README.md

 # Web-Dev
-Major to minor projects from domain of Web-development
+Major to minor projects from domain of Web-development.